-Finding guides to collections are available in the Special Collections reading room and through the Online Archive of California (OAC).
+Finding guides to collections are available in the Special Research Collections reading room and through the Online Archive of California (OAC).
 The OAC allows keyword searching of the 3786 collection guides and box lists that have been converted to electronic format.
 Many collections are also cataloged in the UCSB Library Catalog and the Melvyl Catalog (University of California Libraries’ Union Catalog) and can be searched by title, personal names, subjects and keyword.
 Please feel free to contact us if you have questions about the collections.

 To help you locate the collection or type of collection that you are looking for we have compiled many subject lists of collections.
 Additionally, our alphabetical list includes materials and collections listed alphabetically by subject as well as name.